In this article I’m going to explain how to easily measure Shimano chain length.

 With the chain tensioned this way running along the smallest sprocket and smallest chainring, no matter what gear you’re running, you’re always going to put more tension on the chain.

-So with one hand hold the last link and the other having some chain slack, you know the exact spot where you should break the chain.
+So with one hand holding the last link and the other having some chain slack, you know the exact spot where you should break the chain.

 And that’s how you easily measure Shimano chain length!
 If you like this article give it a thumbs up.
 If you have any questions or suggestions for new articles, let me know in the comments below.
 Cheers.